Find out what it will cost to attend MIT with one of our cost calculators.

-The Net Price Calculator (NPC), a tool designed by the College Board, helps students assess what their eligibility for financial aid might be and estimate their out-of-pocket expenses.
+The Net Price Calculator is a tool designed by the College Board to help you assess what your eligibility for financial aid might be and estimate your out-of-pocket expenses.
 The Net Price Calculator will give you an estimate of your net cost and aid eligibility, but your ultimate financial aid package will be determined by the MIT financial aid office.